EOF-Hackspace/website-src/index.md

 title: Welcome to the EOF Co-op Workshop
 ---

 We are a new **Community Workshop** in **Oxford**.
-Our aim is to support the Maker community by offering a work spaces designed by the community itself.
+Our aim is to support the Maker community by offering work spaces designed by the community itself.

 (insert centred, or float-right image here)

 We're currently busy setting up, however, we plan on opening our doors in **early May 2018**.

+---

 If you would like to know more about us, please visit the [About Us](/about-us/) page.